Fantasy Football Week 13 Rankings: Examining Lineup Options After Injury Reports

 10. Buffalo Bills TE Charles Clay (vs. New England Patriots)

-TE Injury Report
+Injury Report Effect: TE

 As noted before, Oakland Raiders wide receivers Amari Cooper and Michael Crabtree will not play this Sunday's game against the New York Giants.